 Those church bells started at 6am.

-At the end of our Montenegro trip we spent one day in Dubrovnik, Croatia.
-One of the major things to do in Dubrovnik is walk around the city walls.
-A bit over two years before this trip I went to Croatia on a sailing trip by complete chance.
-Two weeks before my friend messaged me to say I could spend a week on a sailboat for free, if I could just get a flight there and back.
+A bit over two years before this trip, I went to Croatia on a sailing trip by complete chance.
+Two weeks before, my friend messaged me to say I could spend a week on a sailboat for free if I could just get a flight there and back.
 Um, yes please?!

 Here’s the original from May 2014…